What Is Respiratory Syncytial Virus (RSV)?

 - premature infants and infants age 6 months and younger

-- individuals with compromised immune systems
+- adults with weakened immune systems

 Symptoms

-In the US, RSV typically circulates in fall and winter months, along with other seasonal respiratory viruses, like flu.
-Because the symptoms are similar to those of other respiratory viruses, such as flu and COVID-19, it can be difficult to diagnose RSV without confirmed laboratory testing.
+In the US, RSV usually spreads in fall and winter, like other seasonal viruses such as flu.
+Because RSV symptoms are similar to flu or COVID-19, it can be hard to know if someone has RSV without a lab test.

 Prevention